timotejroiko/astrologico-docs/v1_velocity.md

 ## Sample request

-Get the dates for the next 10 solar returns for a person born in timestamp `739847298374`, starting from `October 10, 2015`
+Get Mercury's average Longitude and Latitude speeds for the years 2015 and 2016.

 ```
 GET